hwalli92/HoverRunFW/README.md

 ---

-## Uart Communication (Needs Update)
+## Uart Communication

-You can connect to your hoverboard using UART3 to pins L_TX (PB10), L_RX (PB11) and GND on the left sensor board via RaspberryPI or Arduino and use some simple commands:
+You can connect to your hoverboard using UART3 to pins L_TX (PB10), L_RX (PB11) and GND on the left sensor board via RaspberryPI and use some simple commands:
 * ping (you should receive "pong" as a response)
 * status (you should receive basic diagnostic info like speed of motors, battery status, and so on.
-Response format is like "1:0 2:0 3:54 4:54 5:1491 6:3815 7:1569 8:52")
+Response format is like "1:0 2:0 3:54 4:54 5:1491 ...")
-* test (makes both motors to turn really slow)
+* start (starts both motors with a speed of 100)
 * move [steer] [speed] (sets motor speed and steering)
 * stop (stops both motors)
 * poweroff (shuts the hoverboard down)